-Adams, Asotin, Columbia, Ferry, Franklin, Garfield, Grays Harbor, Klickitat, Lincoln, Okanogan, Pacific, Pend Orielle, Stevens, Wahkiakum, Walla Walla, Whitman
+Adams, Asotin, Columbia, Ferry, Franklin, Garfield, Grant, Grays Harbor, Klickitat, Lincoln, Okanogan, Pacific, Pend Oreille, Stevens, Wahkiakum, Walla Walla, Whitman

-(ii) Certain counties and cities may take up to an additional three years to complete the update.
+(ii) Certain smaller, slower-growing counties and cities may take up to an additional two years to complete the update.

-(A) The eligibility of a county for the three-year extension does not affect the eligibility of the cities within the county.
+(A) The eligibility of a county for the two-year extension does not affect the eligibility of the cities within the county.

 (B) A county is eligible if it has a population of less than fifty thousand and a growth rate of less than seventeen percent.